tatterdemalione/Timeline/README.md

 ## Bugs:

-Can't copy and paste into the JtextFields or JTextAreas
+- Can't copy and paste into the JtextFields or JTextAreas
+- If edit photo is clicked first before an event has been created, it will fail...

 ## To Build: